AmmarGhulam/frontend-nanodegree-arcade-game/README.md

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

+# how to play
+use this link (https://github.com/AmmarGhulam/frontend-nanodegree-arcade-game.git) to download or clone repositorie then run index.html .

 ## Explanation of project structure:
 - `index.html` is pretty much empty!